ConstantPressure/Commandants2Bord/README.md

 ### Fins

-The flippers room is also very important since it allows the submarine to change direction. **You must use both lever at the same time for this tool !**
+The flippers room is also very important since it allows the submarine to change direction. **You must use both lever at the same time !**

 *Actions:*
 * *Right button (hop in / leave)*